Hakon/reefpoints/_posts/2012-02-16-single-quotes-or-double-quotes.md

 {% endhighlight %}

 Any given run of this and the times would flip.
-The string is probably just being optimized somewhere so this test is not very good.
-But at the very least it shows that execution time is similar... unless we're interpolating:
+The string is probably just being optimized somewhere so this benchmark is not very good.
+At the very least it shows that execution time is similar.
+Let's see what happens when interpolating:

 {% highlight ruby %}
 Benchmark.measure { 1..10_000_000.times { |i| a = "hey now #{i}" } }